nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `delete -s i/A0123456A` command to delete student with studentId of A0123456A in the FYP manager.
-The `delete` command calls `Model#commitFypManager()`, causing the modified state of the FYP manager after the `delete 5` command executes to be saved in the `fypManagerStateList`, and the `currentStatePointer` is shifted to the newly inserted FYP manager state.
+The `delete` command calls `Model#commitFypManager()`, causing the modified state of the FYP manager after the `delete -s i/A0123456A` command executes to be saved in the `fypManagerStateList`, and the `currentStatePointer` is shifted to the newly inserted FYP manager state.

 ![UndoRedoState1](images/UndoRedoState1.png)